biraj-outspeed/ollama-vs-vllm/README.md

 - In best case (i.e no concurrency), Ollama was able to serve at 63 tokens per second, while vLLM was only able to serve at 31-35 tokens per seconds for all levels of concurrency.

+- EDIT: I increased OLLAMA_NUM_PARALLEL to 10 and noticed Ollama was faster than vLLM for 10 concurrent requests.

 ## Unknowns & Questions to explore

 - We have to understand how these inference engines are utilizing the GPUs.
 If they are under utilizing, then we can expect to see a higher latency.